Dominica2020/Caesar-Cipher/README.md

 # About
 (Project 8 out of 100 Days of Code Python Bootcamp)
 - Coded a Caesar Cipher using python
 - User can either encode or decode what they desire
+- The cipher will preserve spaces, symbols, and/or numbers at their location at input.
+Letters are only encoded.

 - TODO-1: Import and print the logo from art.py when the program starts.
 - TODO-2: Code a safety net in case the user enters a shift that is greater than the number of letters in the alphabet